balqui/prefscript/docs/doc.md

-On the other hand, installations via `pip` into a virtual environment leave `cantorpairs` importable from anywhere provided that the virtual environment is up.
+On the other hand, installations via `pip` into a virtual environment leave `cantorpairs` importable from anywhere provided that the virtual environment is up:

+`from prefscript import cantorpairs as cp`

 ### Running the interpreter on a script in a text file